 The truth is that traditional banking is not going through its finest moment, and many European countries have a collection of shitty banks, being honest, and it’s wiser to use one of these online banks than hassle with the local banks.

-Here are some of the best ones that I’ve had the pleasure of using over the past years, and that I continue to use in 2022.
+Here are some of the best ones that I’ve had the pleasure of using over the past years.

 Revolut